 Transitional shades are a great way to create a bold statement without ruining the sleek lines and minimalist decor of a modern space.
 If you’re unfamiliar with them, essentially they’re a type of roller shade that features both a front and back layer of fabric that alternates between opaque and sheer stripes.
 Due to their unique design, they can be adjusted to be partially open, closed, or fully open.
 Thanks to their bold horizontal stripes, they work well for larger windows and can help create a sense of depth in a room.

 When looking at alternatives to blinds, it helps to work with a design professional to help narrow down your options and find a style that suits your modern decor.
-We offer free in-home consultations through our nationwide network of qualified designers who can offer recommendations based on your style and needs.
-Book a consultation with one of our designers to get started today!
+We offer free virtual consultations through our nationwide network of qualified designers who can offer recommendations based on your style and needs.
+Book a free design consultation with one of our designers to get started today!